Cadence-GitHub/Stouffville-By-laws-AI/backend/README.md

 - Performance metrics showing execution time for bylaw retrieval and each prompt (in demo interface)
 - Configurable number of bylaws to retrieve (5, 10, 15, or 20) in the demo interface
 - Intelligent autocomplete feature that provides suggestions as users type their queries (minimum 3 characters)
+- Voice query recording feature that allows users to ask questions by speaking instead of typing
 - Simple web-based demo interface for testing without the frontend
 - Simplified public demo interface with clean design and dark mode support
 - Interactive bylaw viewer with detailed information about specific bylaws